• Skip to primary navigation

 Welcome to Glutarama

 Hi I'm Rebecca, slightly bonkers but can you blame me!
-Mum to two teens with additional needs and a great combination of dietary needs.
+Mum to two teens with additional needs and a great combination of dietary requirements.
 With over 15 years experience of cooking gluten free from scratch.
-Welcome to my site you lovely person now learn how to make anything gluten free with me!
+Please note: whilst we are not a vegan family, many of my bakes are vegan or have a vegan alternative as I cannot tolerate dairy or eggs.
+Welcome to my site you lovely person, now learn how to make anything gluten free with me!

 • Email